June 26, 2026

 Explore this topicOpen ChatGPT

-Tax provisions appear on two key financial statements: the income statement and the balance sheet.
-On the income statement, they show up as “tax expense” and reduce your net income.
-On the balance sheet, the corresponding amounts appear as “income tax payable” or as deferred tax assets or liabilities, depending on timing.
+A tax provision appears on two financial statements.
+On the income statement, it shows up as income tax expense and reduces your net income.
+On the balance sheet, the corresponding amounts appear as income tax payable (current portion) or as deferred tax assets and deferred tax liabilities (deferred portion).

 Current tax provision

 The current tax provision represents the income taxes owed for the current reporting period.
-It’s calculated by multiplying your taxable income by the applicable tax rate.
+Calculate it by multiplying your taxable income by the applicable tax rate.

 Current tax provision = Taxable income * Tax rate